 Member of the Welsh Centre for Tourism Research

-Research interests: Social justice and the participation of marginalised groups in tourism, hospitality and events; Accessible Tourism; Experiences of vision impaired people and people with disabilities; Venue Design; Guest/Host relationships in tourism, hospitality and events environments; Disability Policy.
+Research interests: Social justice and the participation of marginalised groups in tourism, hospitality and events; Accessible Tourism and Events; Experiences of vision impaired people and people with disabilities; Venue Design; Guest/Host relationships in tourism, hospitality and events environments; Disability Policy; diversity and social inclusion.

 Peer-reviewed Journals Articles: